-The third argument, which is always a number, is the location of the column in the table which will contain the requested information.
+The third argument, which is always a number, is the location of the column in the table which will contain the desired output information.
 The first column in the table is designated as 1, the second is designated as 2, etc.

 A common problem with LOOKUP functions occurs when the entry in the input cell does not match anything in the table.
-Excel shows the closest match.
-To make sure the output data is always accurate you should prevent invalid entries into the input cell.
-Select the cell(s) where data entry should be restricted.
-On the Data tab, in the Data Tools group, click the Data Validation icon.
-On the Settings tab, under Validation Criteria, choose List in the Allow box.
-Then either type a list directly into the source box, using commas to separate each item in the list, or click on the icon in the Source Box.
-Then use the mouse to highlight the cells that contain your list.
+By default, Excel shows the closest match; but this may not be what you want.
+You can stop users from entering invalid entries into the input cell by using Data Validation.
+Here’s how: Select the cell(s) where data entry should be restricted.
+On the Data tab, click the Data Validation icon.
+On the Settings tab, under Validation Criteria, choose List in the Allow box and enter a list.
+Either by typing a list directly into the source box, using commas to separate each item in the list, or by clicking on the icon in the Source Box and then using the mouse to highlight the cells in the worksheet that contain your list.
 Press Enter and click OK.

-You can use the A-Z or Z-A icons on the Data tab to sort data in a table.
+You can use the A-Z icon on the Data tab to sort data in a table.
 First click on any cell in a column that contains data.
-Then click on the A-Z or Z-A icon.
-Data in the selected column will be sorted.
-The other columns in the table will be rearranged so each row of data stays intact.
+Then click on the A-Z icon.
+Data in the selected column will be sorted in alphabetical order.
+The other columns in the table will be rearranged at the same time so each row of data stays intact.

 If your column contains numbers, the A-Z icon will put the numbers in order, starting with the smallest.
 The Z-A icon will put the numbers in order, starting with the largest.

-You can use the Sort icon to simultaneously sort by more than one field.
+You can use the Sort icon to sort a table simultaneously by more than one field.
 Click in the data.
-Click on the icon.
-Select a column to sort by and then select the order Click on Add Level to sort the data into subsets of the first selection.
+Click on the Sort icon.
+Select a column to sort by and then select the order Click on Add Level to sort the data by a second column into subsets of the first selection.
 For example, you might want to sort by last name and then by first name.

 Click on any cell in the data table.
 On the Data tab, select Filter.
 Pull-down arrows will appear next to the column headings.
 To hide some of the records, click on the pull-down arrow in a field.
 Every entry that has a checkmark next to it will be displayed.
 Remove the checkmarks for any records that you wish to hide.

 You can do mathematical calculations on any columns that contain numbers.
 These calculations can be broken down to include subtotals for the results of similar records.
-Sort one of the columns that contain text, to group similar records.
+First, sort one of the columns that contains text, to group similar records together.
 Click on any cell in the data table.
 On the Data tab select Subtotals.
 In the first dialog box select the column you just used to sort the data.
-Then select the type of calculation and the fields to work with.
+Then select the type of calculation and then select the fields to summarize.